LunarVim/lunarvim.org/versioned_docs/version-1.2/quick-start.md

 ## Nerd Fonts

 Installing a [nerd font](https://www.nerdfonts.com/) is recommended.
 Otherwise some symbols won't be rendered properly.
-For more information go to the [configuration section ](./configuration/nerd-fonts.md).
+For more information go to the [configuration section](./configuration/nerd-fonts.md).

 ## Next Steps